 The peripheral nervous system consists of the autonomic and the somatic nervous system.
-The autonomic nervous system can be further broken down into sympathetic and the parasympathetic nervous systems.
-The parasympathetic nervous system regulates various organ and gland functions, and primarily uses acetylcholine as its main neurotransmitter so does all the cholinomimetics.
+The autonomic nervous system can be further broken down into sympathetic and parasympathetic nervous systems.
+The parasympathetic nervous system regulates various organ and gland functions and primarily uses acetylcholine as its primary neurotransmitter, as do all the cholinomimetics.

-Anticholinesterase medications are agents which inhibit choline esterase, protect acetylcholine from hydrolysis, and produce cholinergic effects.
+Anticholinesterase medications are agents that inhibit choline esterase, protect acetylcholine from hydrolysis, and produce cholinergic effects.
 Anticholinesterases further classify into reversible (carbamates) and irreversible agents (organophosphates).

 Cholinergic medications are available in various formulations.
-For example, pilocarpine and physostigmine when used as a miotic are administered as ophthalmic eye drops.
-For the treatment of myasthenia gravis, pyridostigmine is given orally.
+For example, pilocarpine and physostigmine, when used as a miotic agent, the administration is via ophthalmic eye drops.
+For the treatment of myasthenia gravis, pyridostigmine dosing is oral.
 It can be given parenterally to patients who cannot take it orally.
 Rivastigmine, donepezil, and galantamine are administered orally in Alzheimer disease.
-Organophosphates are absorbed from all sites including intact skin and lungs.
+Organophosphates get absorbed from all sites, including intact skin and lungs.
 Transdermal administration of neostigmine by iontophoresis appears to be effective to induce bowel evacuation in individuals with spinal cord injury.
-The other anticholinesterase agents used for treating various other conditions are usually administered parenterally.
+The other anticholinesterase agents used for treating various other conditions are usually parenterally administered.

-M3 receptors present on the blood vessels are dilated causing a fall in blood pressure and flushing.
-Stimulation of cholinergic nerves to the penis causes an erection.
+M3 receptors present on the blood vessels are dilated, causing a fall in blood pressure and flushing.
+The stimulation of cholinergic nerves to the penis causes an erection.
 However, this response is minimal with injected cholinomimetic drugs.
 The contraction of the smooth muscle in various organs of the body gets mediated through M3 receptors.
-Tone and peristalsis in the gastrointestinal tract increase and sphincters relax causing abdominal cramps and evacuation of the bowel.
+Tone and peristalsis in the gastrointestinal tract increase, and sphincters relax, causing abdominal cramps and evacuation of the bowel.
 The detrusor muscle contracts while the bladder trigone and sphincter relax, leading to the voiding of the bladder.
 Bronchial muscles constrict, precipitating an attack of bronchial asthma.

-Pilocarpine eye drops results in contraction of iris causing miosis and spasm of accommodation.
+Pilocarpine eye drops results in contraction of the iris, causing miosis and spasm of accommodation.